yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

    b:	d22280        	quos	a2, a2, a8
    ...
 ```
-Looks like registers A2 & A8 are part of an instruction which is dividing them with the result staying in A2.
-However, these instructions belong to this line of code as shown above:
+Registers A2 & A8 are part of assembler instruction *quos* which in this case is dividing A2 by A8 with the result staying in A2.
+At the time of the crash A8 unfortunately was zero which resulted in a "IntegerDivideByZero" exception.
+However, this instruction belongs to this line of code as shown above:
 ```
 iVarResult = iParam1 / iVarZero;
 ```